This post has been sponsored by Imperfect Produce. All opinions here, however, are my own.

 The organic rainbow carrots, curly green kale, onions, organic purple garlic, organic ginger, eggplant, organic leaf lettuce, and red cabbage?
 All pretty darn perfect!
 And, everything we’ve tasted so far has been great.

-Out of this entire box, the only items I wouldn’t have picked up for myself in the store were the avocados (very small and very unripe) and one of the organic lemons (browned and a little squishy on the bottom).
+Out of this entire box, the only items I wouldn’t have picked up for myself in the store were the avocados small and unripe) and one of the organic lemons (browned and a little squishy on the bottom).
 They’re usable, but… dare I say… imperfect.

 How fresh is this produce?